bleengrue23/bots/README.md

 # Tutorial: Create a Chatbot with AWS Lex, DynamoDB, and Lambda services
 This tutorial takes you through the building of a serverless AWS Lex Chatbot that will enable a user to check the current weather  for a given city, and then enter their personal data for a flight reservation to that city.

 The user interface is developed through the AWS Lex service.
 An AWS DynamoDB is deployed to hold the user's destination city, travel date, and personal data for the reservation request.
-AWS Lambda functions (written in Node.js) are employed to retrieve a city's weather forecast from the OpenWeather API, and then route the user's personal data into the Dynamo database for flight reservation to that city.
+AWS Lambda functions (written in Node.js) are employed to retrieve a city's weather forecast from the OpenWeather API, and then route the user's personal data into the Dynamo database for a flight reservation to that city.

 # What you will learn